JLaoo/Neural-Net-Simulator-2k19/README.md

 # Todo

 - Make machine learning more realistic
 - As of right now, the app has only been tested on Ubuntu.
-It definitely does not work with OSX and needs to be patched.
+It definitely does not work with OSX and has not been tested with Windows.